salaboy/from-monolith-to-k8s/README.md

 Edge cases are extremely important from the business side.
 As there should be clear guidelines on how to deal with these exceptional situations.

-For this use case, a perfect example might be what to do when a spekaer that was accepted to the conference cannot be longer contected and is not answering emails.
+For this use case, a perfect example might be what to do when a speaker that was accepted to the conference cannot be longer contected and is not answering emails.
 This is very valid situation and it needs to have clear ways to resolve it to make sure that if a spekaer cannot longer participate and cannot be contacted is removed from the conference agenda.

 This can be a separate flow to deal with specific situation, but it is usually triggered as a follow up of the Call for Proposals normal flow.